Johor takes action against 38 factories in Pasir Gudang

-Health, Culture and Heritage Committee chairman Mohd Khuzzan Abu Bakar said on Thursday (June 27) that the factories were found to have contravened the 1974 Environment Quality Act.
+Health, Culture and Heritage Committee chairman Mohd Khuzzan Abu Bakar said yesterday that the factories were found to have contravened the 1974 Environment Quality Act.

-"Three notices were issued to premises to temporarily halt their operations for 14 days to allow for the state's officials to conduct further investigation," Malay daily Berita Harian quoted him as saying.
+"Three notices were issued to premises to temporarily halt their operations for 14 days to allow for the state's officials to conduct further investigations," Malay daily Berita Harian quoted him as saying.

+"The officials also issued three notices to factories as warning for non-compliance with regulatory requirements under the law."

-The toxic fumes were first reported last Thursday, when 15 students of Sekolah Agama Taman Mawar in the district suffered breathing difficulties and vomiting.
+The toxic fumes were first reported on Thursday last week, when 15 students of Sekolah Agama Taman Mawar in the district suffered breathing difficulties and vomiting.

 To date, more than 100 students from over 30 primary and secondary schools have been affected by what has been described as an "air pollution incident".

-Prime Minister Mahathir Mohamad has described the incident as "unfortunate", saying it should not have happened, especially hard on the heels of the dumping of toxic waste into nearby Sungai Kim Kim three months ago.
+Prime Minister Mahathir Mohamad has described the incident as "unfortunate", saying it should not have happened especially on the heels of the dumping of toxic waste into nearby Sungai Kim Kim three months ago.

 In March, 111 primary and secondary schools in Pasir Gudang were shut for two weeks following the illegal dumping of chemicals into Sungai Kim Kim, which flows into the Strait of Johor just north of Singapore's Pulau Ubin.